 Here are key things to watch out for, and how you can help make life a little more comfortable for your cat.

 Five tell-tale signs that your cat’s arthritis is progressing

 This is the most common sign of arthritis.
 Look out for it when your cat first gets up after lying down, as it’ll become less noticeable as he ‘warms up’ by moving around.

 Have you seen your cat struggle to jump onto furniture or windowsills that she easily used to reach?
 Stiffness or discomfort due to arthritis could be to blame.

 3. Difficulty grooming

-Cats are fastidious groomers, so you might not notice your pet looking scruffy all over.
+Cats are fastidious groomers, so you might not notice your cat’s coat is beginning to look scruffier.
 Instead, there may only be certain areas of matted hair within her coat.
-Typically, you’ll spot this on the back or belly, as it involves a lot of flexibility for a cat to rotate their neck and lick these areas.
+Typically, you’ll spot this on the back or belly, as it requires a lot of flexibility for a cat to rotate their neck and groom these areas.
 Using a paw to wipe the face also requires flexibility and freedom of movement, and inflamed and sore joints will make these sorts of actions much more difficult.

 4. Change in shape

 You might notice that your cat’s body shape changes, appearing to have a more ‘hunched’ back.
 This is because arthritis can affect the joints in the spine, changing their alignment.